eurostat/eurostat-map.js/docs/reference.md

 ## Map frame

-Choose the style of the map frame (the rectangle around the map).
+Specify the style of the map frame (the rectangle around the map).

 | Method | Type | Default value |  Description |
 | -------- | ------ | ---------- | ----------- |